Shenandoah Valley: Etymology

 The word Shenandoah is of unknown Native American origin.
 It has been described as being derived from the Anglicization of Native American terms, resulting in words such as Gerando, Gerundo, Genantua, Shendo and Sherando.
 The meaning of these words is of some question.
-Schin-han-dowi, the "River Through the Spruces"; On-an-da-goa, the "River of High Mountains" or "Silver-Water"; and an Iroquois word for "Big Meadow", have all been proposed by Native American etymologists.
+Schin-han-dowi, the "River Through the Spruces"; On-an-da-goa, the "River of High Mountains" or "Silver-Water"; and a Haudenosaunee word for "Big Meadow", have all been proposed by Native American etymologists.
 The most popular, romanticized belief is that the name comes from a Native American expression for "Beautiful Daughter of the Stars".

-Another legend relates that the name is derived from the name of the Iroquoian chief Sherando (Sherando was also the name of his people), who fought against the Algonquian Chief Opechancanough, ruler of the Powhatan Confederacy (1618–1644).
+Another legend relates that the name is derived from the Haudenosaunee chief Sherando (Sherando was also the name of his people), who fought against the Algonquian Chief Opechancanough, ruler of the Powhatan Confederacy (1618–1644).
 Opechancanough liked the interior country so much that he sent his son Sheewa-a-nee from the Tidewater with a large party to colonize the valley.
 Sheewa-a-nee drove Sherando back to his former territory near the Great Lakes.
 According to this account, descendants of Sheewanee's party became the Shawnee.
-According to tradition, another branch of Iroquoians, the Senedo, lived in present-day Shenandoah County.
+According to tradition, another branch of Haudenosaunee, the Senedo, lived in present-day Shenandoah County.
 They were exterminated by "Southern Indians" (Catawba or Cherokee) before the arrival of white settlers.

 Another story dates to the American Revolutionary War.
-Throughout the war, Chief Skenandoa of the Oneida, an Iroquois nation based in New York, persuaded many of the tribe to side with the colonials against the British.
-Four Iroquois nations became British allies and caused many fatalities and damage in the frontier settlements west of Albany.
-Skenandoa led 250 warriors against the British and Iroquois allies.
+Throughout the war, Chief Skenandoa of the Oneida, a Haudenosaunee (Iroquois) nation based in New York, persuaded many of the tribe to side with the colonials against the British.
+Four Haudenosaunee nations became British allies and caused many fatalities and damage in the frontier settlements west of Albany.
+Skenandoa led 250 warriors against the British and Haudenosaunee allies.
 According to Oneida oral tradition, during the harsh winter of 1777–1778 at Valley Forge, where the colonials suffered, Chief Skenando provided aid to the soldiers.
 The Oneida delivered bushels of dry corn to the troops to help them survive.
 Polly Cooper, an Oneida woman, stayed some time with the troops to teach them how to cook the corn properly and care for the sick.
 General Washington gave her a shawl in thanks, which is displayed at Shako:wi, the museum of the Oneida Nation near Syracuse, New York.
 Many Oneida believe that after the war, George Washington named the Shenandoah River and valley after his ally.